Abdominal Aortic Aneurysm (AAA) Screening

 NHS Health Checks

-This programme is designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
+This programme is designed to identify those at increased risk of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
 By picking up issues early your risk of future health problems can be reduced.

 You can read about the NHS Health Check programme on the NHS website here.
 This details who is eligible.